Overlanding

 We replaced the front bumper with an Aluminus brand aluminum bumper with a cargo area and installed additional LED front headlights.
 The cargo area holds our lightning/static electricity ground rod and wire and a winch electrical connection point.

-We installed a front bumper 2×2 trailer receiver that holds a spare tire and can also be used as the receiver for a winch
+We previously installed a front bumper 2×2 trailer receiver that holds a spare tire and can also be used as the receiver for a winch.
+That has evolved to include a gear carrier with the extra fuel tanks included, all of which stays on permanently and is a great counterbalance to the weight in the rear of the van.

 Rear Bumper